Bessemer Securities LLC Sells 192 Shares of Synopsys, Inc. (NASDAQ:SNPS)

-Bessemer Securities LLC lowered its position in Synopsys, Inc. (NASDAQ:SNPS) by 3.2% in the 3rd quarter, according to its most recent 13F filing with the SEC.
-The firm owned 5,869 shares of the semiconductor company’s stock after selling 192 shares during the period.
-Bessemer Securities LLC’s holdings in Synopsys were worth $1,757,000 at the end of the most recent quarter.
+Bessemer Securities LLC trimmed its stake in shares of Synopsys, Inc. (NASDAQ:SNPS) by 3.2% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 5,869 shares of the semiconductor company’s stock after selling 192 shares during the quarter.
+Bessemer Securities LLC’s holdings in Synopsys were worth $1,757,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

+In related news, CEO Chi-Foon Chan sold 12,318 shares of the business’s stock in a transaction dated Friday, December 3rd.
+The stock was sold at an average price of $343.13, for a total transaction of $4,226,675.34.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CRO Joseph W. Logan sold 6,053 shares of the business’s stock in a transaction dated Friday, December 3rd.
+The stock was sold at an average price of $348.12, for a total value of $2,107,170.36.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders sold 236,722 shares of company stock valued at $85,114,661.
+1.56% of the stock is owned by company insiders.

-Synopsys (NASDAQ:SNPS) last posted its quarterly earnings results on Wednesday, December 1st.
-The semiconductor company reported $1.82 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.78 by $0.04.
-The business had revenue of $1.15 billion during the quarter, compared to analysts’ expectations of $1.15 billion.
-Synopsys had a net margin of 18.02% and a return on equity of 14.83%.
-The business’s quarterly revenue was up 12.4% on a year-over-year basis.
-During the same quarter last year, the company posted $1.26 earnings per share.
-On average, sell-side analysts anticipate that Synopsys, Inc. will post 5.43 EPS for the current fiscal year.
+Synopsys (NASDAQ:SNPS) last announced its quarterly earnings results on Wednesday, December 1st.
+The semiconductor company reported $1.82 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.78 by $0.04.
+The company had revenue of $1.15 billion during the quarter, compared to analysts’ expectations of $1.15 billion.
+Synopsys had a return on equity of 14.83% and a net margin of 18.02%.
+The firm’s quarterly revenue was up 12.4% compared to the same quarter last year.
+During the same period in the previous year, the business earned $1.26 earnings per share.
+As a group, research analysts forecast that Synopsys, Inc. will post 5.43 earnings per share for the current year.

-Synopsys declared that its board has authorized a share repurchase program on Friday, December 10th that allows the company to buyback $1.00 billion in outstanding shares.
-This buyback authorization allows the semiconductor company to repurchase up to 1.8% of its stock through open market purchases.
-Stock buyback programs are typically a sign that the company’s management believes its stock is undervalued.
+Synopsys declared that its board has initiated a share repurchase program on Friday, December 10th that permits the company to repurchase $1.00 billion in shares.
+This repurchase authorization permits the semiconductor company to repurchase up to 1.8% of its stock through open market purchases.
+Stock repurchase programs are often a sign that the company’s management believes its shares are undervalued.

+Several equities research analysts recently commented on the company.
+KeyCorp raised their target price on Synopsys from $395.00 to $445.00 and gave the stock an “overweight” rating in a research note on Monday, January 10th.
+DA Davidson raised their target price on Synopsys from $335.00 to $400.00 and gave the stock a “buy” rating in a research note on Thursday, December 2nd.
+Credit Suisse Group raised their target price on Synopsys from $300.00 to $360.00 and gave the stock an “outperform” rating in a research note on Monday, November 29th.
+Wells Fargo & Company raised their target price on Synopsys from $400.00 to $415.00 and gave the stock an “overweight” rating in a research note on Thursday, December 2nd.
+Finally, Robert W. Baird raised their target price on Synopsys from $350.00 to $402.00 and gave the stock an “outperform” rating in a research note on Thursday, December 2nd.
+Two investment analysts have rated the stock with a sell rating, one has issued a hold rating and ten have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of $363.00.

 Synopsys, Inc engages in the provision of software products and consulting services in the electronic design automation industry.
 It operates through the following segments: Semiconductor and System Design, and Software Integrity.
 The Semiconductor and System Design segment includes the EDA, IP and System Integration.